A not-for-profit social enterprise cafe

 Offer a first-rate customer experience with good value freshly made food, the best coffee in town and outstanding customer service in a comfortable setting.

 Foster positive values towards diversity and disability by raising people’s awareness of the ability and contribution individuals with neuro diversity can make to society.

 Provide facilities and opportunities for wider community involvement and benefit.

 Operate with a break-even (not-for-profit) business model.

 VISION & VALUES

-Our café facilitates the acceleration of paid employment for individuals with learning disability on a sustainable basis.
+Our café facilitates the acceleration of paid employment for individuals with neurodiversity and learning disability on a sustainable basis.
 Currently less than 6% of people in the UK with learning disability have paid employment.

 To achieve increased opportunities on a local level, we work in partnership with organisations to share our expertise and enable our staff of today to work in other cafés tomorrow.
 To achieve disability employment growth on a national level, the success of the first Strive Café will encourage replication of our model, with more specialist cafés opening across the country.